megwil/au-privacy-policy/au-privacy_policy.md

 **Optional Topic**

-Include this topic in your privacy policy if:
+Include this topic in your privacy policy if people are allowed to store, publish or process personal information through the provider’s service.

-- People are allowed to store, publish or process personal information through the provider’s service – with the provider asking them to do so.
-(For example, if people can make comments on an online forum established by the provider.)
+For example, Dilruk runs a fan page devoted to the character, Wolverine.
+The page has a forum where fans can post comments.
+In this situation, Dilruk would need to include this topic.

 ### Some handling of Personal Information happens naturally through the use of the Services.